Tensor-based quantum phase difference estimation for large-scale demonstration: Demonstration of the algorithm

 We calculate the energy gap between the lowest spin-singlet and triplet states.
 The values of the metric $f(U_{\mathrm{prep}};~\ket{\mathrm{MPS}})$ in the original and in the one-dimensionalized models in $d_{\mathrm{prep}}=10$ were 0.94 and 0.99, which indicates that $U_{\mathrm{prep}}$ is producing high fidelity despite the fact that both the ground and excited state cannot be approximated by a single configuration due to orbital localization.
 The values of $\delta(U_{\mathrm{evol}};~U_{\mathrm{ref}})$ in $d_{\mathrm{evol}}=8$ were $1.6\times10^{-2}$ and $9.4\times10^{-3}$, respectively, more than 40\% reduction in $U_{\mathrm{evol}}$.
 Note that although the value of the improvement in the metric itself is not large, the improvement is significant because $U_{\mathrm{evol}}$ is applied $t/\Delta t$ times.

 Figure~\ref{fig: Hexatriene_3column.pdf} shows the results of our algorithm for each model.
 The gap values in the original and one-dimensional models for the noiseless simulator in Figs.~\ref{fig: Hexatriene_3column.pdf}(a) and (b) are $-0.300\pm0.008$ and $0.236\pm0.005$, and the values for the real device in Figs.~\ref{fig: Hexatriene_3column.pdf}(c) and (d) are $-0.534\pm1.112$ and $-0.185\pm0.769$, and the gate counts are 2190/1054 and 2718/658 , respectively.
 The exact gap is 0.125 in this system.
 The results suggest that the one-dimensional processing can extend the range of applications of our algorithm.
-Note that we also executed octatetraene of the localized orbital model on 17 qubit circuits in Supplementary information~\ref{sec: Error analysis for the algorithm}.
-We could not prepare $U_{\mathrm{evol}}$ of the molecular orbital model even calculating 300 hours on a high-performance computer having more than 100 CPU cores and 1 TB RAM while that of the localized model can be calculated within two days using less than 20 CPU cores.
+Note that we also executed octatetraene (decapentaene) of the localized orbital model on 17 (21) qubit circuits in Supporting Information~\ref{sec: Error analysis for the algorithm}.
+In octatetraene, we could not prepare $U_{\mathrm{evol}}$ of the molecular orbital model even calculating 300 hours on a high-performance computer having more than 100 CPU cores and 1 TB RAM while that of the localized model can be calculated within two days using less than 20 CPU cores.
 This fact also suggests the improvements in our procedure.
+Furthermore, in order to compare the accuracy of the interaction complexity, we performed our algorithm on five structures of $\mathrm{H_4}$ clusters that gradually changed from linear to square structures using noiseless simulations, see Supporting Information~\ref{sec: additional benchmarks for interaction complexity}.